 March 11, 2012

-To remedy these problems, the paper proposes a non-patent exclusivity system administered by the Food & Drug Administration.
-Under such a system, the innovators who bring new therapeutic or diagnostic products to market will receive exclusive rights to market their products for a limited time.
-This will provide sufficient market-based incentives to continue with the research and investment in this area.
-At the same time, because genetic sequences will no longer be broadly protected by patents, the public will be able to access these basic research tools without fear of infringement litigation.
-This approach addresses concerns of the both sides to the debate, and leads to a cheaper, more predictable, and easier to administer system of exclusive rights.
+To remedy these problems, this Article proposes a non-patent exclusivity system administered by the Food and Drug Administration.
+Under such a system, the innovators who bring new therapeutic or diagnostic products to market would receive exclusive rights to market their products for a limited time.
+This regime would provide sufficient market-based incentives to continue with the research and investment in this area.
+At the same time, because genetic sequences would no longer be broadly protected by patents, the public would be able to access these basic research tools without fear of infringement litigation.
+This approach addresses the concerns of both sides to the debate and leads to a cheaper, more predictable, and easier to administer system of exclusive rights.

 Keywords: DNA, genetics, patents, FDA, exclusivity, incentivizing researchAccepted Paper Series

 Date posted: March 14, 2012 ; Last revised: October 2, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo6 in 0.328 seconds